 There are several uses and benefits of Santoku Knife.
 We have listed some of them below and here are the details.

-- A Triad – The capabilities of Santoku Knife is not just restricted to chopping or dicing.
+- A Triad of Uses – From its name, the Santoku bōchō actually means ‘three uses’ in Japanese.
+Fittingly so, the capabilities of Santoku Knife is not just restricted to chopping or dicing.
 You can use this knife to chop, dice and even mince.
-The edge of the Santoku Knife is very sharp and that helps you in slicing through any material without having to put any pressure on the material
+The edge of the Santoku Knife is very sharp and that helps you in slicing through any material without having to put any pressure on the material.

 - Easy Slicing – The advantage of hollow edges is quite evident while using the Santoku Knife.
 While you are slicing or chopping anything thinly, the material doesn’t stick to the knife.
 This is mainly because of the fact that the air is introduced between the side of the knife and the material.
 The air stops the material from being stuck with the knife.